 At Shimer, you won’t touch a textbook.
 Our curriculum is built entirely on primary sources, both classics like Aristotle and masters in thinking about modern and contemporary culture.
 You take a sequence of courses in the classic disciplines (Humanities, Social Sciences, and Natural Sciences) and electives like Films of Stanley Kubrick, Feminist Theories, and Abnormal Psychology.

 There are no lectures, only student-driven dialogue in small classes.
 Dialogue is not just a conversation or even a debate, but a productive exchange of ideas.
 In our courses, students and professors explore a text in depth, asking questions, offering interpretations, disagreeing with each other.
 This kind of dialogue-based education enables you to discern new ideas and expand your thinking.

-If you love to read and write, if you’re curious and interested in ideas, Shimer might be the place for you.
+If you want to learn to better say what you think, and if you’re curious and interested in ideas, a liberal arts education at Shimer might be just the thing for you.
 Here, we’ll teach you not what to think, but how to think.

 Over the course of your time at Shimer, you will learn: